 Through surveys, employee feedback and the intelligent analysis of sentiment and attitude, the CybSafe platform measures culture in both qualitative and quantitative terms.

 When measurements are taken is also particularly important.

 To measure the effectiveness of security awareness training, measurements should ideally be taken at day zero – before security campaigns begin.
 Then, as campaigns unfold, measurements need to be recorded at regular intervals – ideally monthly, or even more frequently.

-As well as fuelling continuous improvement, regular measurement helps identify where people may need further support, and administering further support can ultimately prevent breaches.
+As well as fuelling continuous improvement, regular measurement helps identify incidents and where people may need further support, and administering further support can ultimately prevent data breaches.

 What about the number of security incidents experienced?

 When Educause asked people how they measured the effectiveness of their security awareness programmes in 2013, monitoring the “number and type of incidents” an organisation experienced proved to be the most popular approach.
 Clearly, it’s an important metric to track.
 But does it really give a clear idea of the effectiveness of security awareness training?